Skip to Content

 Andrew Thomson holds a PhD from the University of Kent.
 He is part of the Centre for the Study of Ethnic Conflict and a fellow at the Institute for Global Peace, Security and Justice at Queen’s University Belfast.
 Externally, he is on the executive council of the Conflict Research Society Conflict Research Society (CRS).

-Andrew also works with the Asociacion Jorge Freytter and the Conflict Research Society.
+Andrew also works with the Umain organization in Colombia and the Conflict Research Society.
 He hosted the annual Conflict Research Society conference at QUB in September 2022.

-Andrew is open to considering supervision of PhD projects around those three research focuses or more broadly on in the areas of conflict analysis, political violence and US Foreign Policy.
+Andrew is open to considering supervision of PhD projects around those conflict analysis, political violence, peace, and US Foreign Policy.

-Dr. Andrew Thomson currently teaches on a variety of classes at the undergraduate and post-graduate levels: PAI 2055 Security and Terrorism; PAI 3038 US Foreign Policy; PAI 7007 Global Terrorism; PAI 7028 Violence, Terrorism and Security.
+Andrew is the Director of the MA in Violence, Terrorism and Security.
+Andrew teaches on a variety of classes at the undergraduate and post-graduate levels: PAI 2055 Security and Terrorism; PAI 3038 US Foreign Policy; PAI 7007 Global Terrorism; PAI 7028 Violence, Terrorism and Security.
 He also contributes regularly to a variety of other classes in areas such as conflict intervention, conflict transformation and peace processes, international security, international relations, among others and specialist classes such as at the Institute for Global Peace Security and Justice Summer School.

 Publications